merlos/iOS-Open-GPX-Tracker/README.md

 # TODO

 - Do not request user location while not tracking and in background (to save battery)
-- Add user interface to change the tile server as well as copyright
+- Add user interface to change the tile server.
+Also include attributions and copyrights of each tile server.

+# Contribute
+You can contribute by forking

+Please note that by submitting any pull request you are providing me (Juan M. Merlos) the rights to include and distribute those changes also on the binary app published on the App Store (which is released under Apple's Standard License Agreement)

 License